Simplify your modeling with ADSO Model Templates

 For those that want a quick overview, I’ve made a table showing which modeling properties each template has:

 Thank you for checking out my tutorial!
 Hope you found some value in it.
-Please feel free to leave any comments below.
+Please feel free to leave any comments or contact me.